 The Amalfi Coast is a poetically romantic and beautiful place that boasts some of the most captivating scenery of the Italian peninsula.
 It has been declared a World Heritage Site by UNESCO and falls under the category of Italian luxury tour, thanks to its lavish villas, its hotels overlooking the sea, and its beaches nestled among the rocks.

-This beautiful location on the Gulf of Salerno, in southern Italy, is a dream vacation destination, so much so that it has become one of the most popular places for a romantic honeymoon after Rome and Venice.
+This beautiful location on the Gulf of Salerno, in southern Italy, is a dream vacation destination, so much so that it has become one of the most popular places for a romantic honeymoon in Italy after Rome and Venice.

 The coast extends from Positano to Vietri Sul Mare, the birthplace of majolica ceramics, and at its heart is the town of Amalfi, from which it takes its name.